vtao1989/blog/_pages/teaching.md

 2024 [[Syllabus](/files/Syllabus_Growth_w_ITS_2024.pdf)]

-## PA 5234 Urban transportation planning and policy
+## PA 5234 Urban Transportation Planning and Policy

 > This course introduces the theories and applications in transportation planning and policy.
 By the end of this course, the students will be able to comprehend the following aspects of knowledge.
 - The interaction between land use and transportation